drewpterry/QuizMaster/README.md

 ## Other comments / considerations

-This was the first time I've ever used React, it was very fun but also very challenging!
+This was the first time I've ever used React.